 Coffee on order she sat back to relax and heard “Hello”.
 It was Brian with both little girls in tow.
 “Oh hi Brian” she stammered blushing.
 “Hello you two” she smiled focusing on the children, so he wouldn’t see her discomfort.

-“I almost didn’t recognise you without your beach hat on” he smiled.
+“I almost didn’t recognize you without your beach hat on” he smiled.
 Sarah smiled back not knowing what to say.

 “Are you waiting for someone or can we join you?
 That is if you don’t mind two fussy little ones?”

 “Of course” Sarah indicated to the chair opposite, feeling a little hesitant but didn’t show it.
 They sat, Brian arranging a baby chair for Anna.
 The waitress came back pen ready “1 cappuccino and two pink milkshakes please.
 Small ones” he smiled at the waitress and Sarah had to stop herself staring at his smile, it was infectious and she was smiling too when he looked back at her.

 “We wanted to thank you – didn’t we Alice” he asked his little girl.
 She nodded, her curls bouncing around her ears.
 Sarah took a good look at the girls, they were so happy and well looked after.
 Chubby, rosy cheeks and sweet little faces pulled at her heart strings and again she wondered if their mommy knew what little gifts they were.